bbauska/JS-InterviewQuestions-JS/README.md

 <h3>93: Explain the history property in JavaScript?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-The history property of the Window object refers to the History object for the window.
+<p>The history property of the Window object refers to the History object for
+the window.
 The History object supports three methods: back(), forward() and go().
 The first 2 methods are similar with what happens when the user clicks on the Back and Forward browser buttons.
-The go() method takes an integer argument and can skip any number of pages
+The go() method takes an integer argument and can skip any number of pages</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>94: What is the “Screen” object?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-The screen property of the Window object refers to a Screen object that provides information about the size of the user's display, the number of colors available on it.
-The “width” and “height” properties can be used to specify the size of the display in pixels.
+<p>The screen property of the Window object refers to a Screen object that
+provides information about the size of the user's display, the number of colors available on it.
+The “width” and “height” properties can be used to specify the size of the display in pixels.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>95: What is the “Navigator” object?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-The navigator property of a Window object refers to a Navigator object that contains important information about the web browser, such as the version and the list of data formats it can display.
-In the past Navigator object was used by scripts to determine if they were running in Internet Explorer or in Netscape web browser.
+<p>The navigator property of a Window object refers to a Navigator object that
+contains important information about the web browser, such as the version and the list of data formats it can display.
+In the past Navigator object was used by scripts to determine if they were running in Internet Explorer or in Netscape web browser.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>96: What is “onreset” in JavaScript?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-Onreset is an event handler of a form object in JavaScript.
-It gets executed when the reset button in the form is clicked and resets the fields when it receives true value otherwise prevent the form elements from being reset.
+<p>Onreset is an event handler of a form object in JavaScript.
+It gets executed
+when the reset button in the form is clicked and resets the fields when it receives true value otherwise prevent the form elements from being reset.</p>

-Example:
-onreset=”alert(‘AABBCC’)”
+<h4>Example:</h4>
+<pre>onreset=”alert(‘AABBCC’)”</pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>97: What is void 0 in JavaScript?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-a) JavaScript files can be executed directly in the web browsers by placing “JavaScript:” before the code
+<p>a) JavaScript files can be executed directly in the web browsers by placing
+“JavaScript:” before the code<br>
-b) Web browsers attempt to load the page when any value returning JavaScript’s code is executed
+b) Web browsers attempt to load the page when any value returning JavaScript’s code is executed<br>
-c) void 0 is used to prevent the unwanted action
+c) void 0 is used to prevent the unwanted action</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>98: What is the best practice to place the JavaScript codes?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-Place all JavaScript codes in one place.
-So it can be placed,
+<p>Place all JavaScript codes in one place.
+So it can be placed,<br>
-a) At the end of html tag
+a) At the end of html tag<br>
-b) Below second header tag
+b) Below second header tag<br>
-c) Before the closing of bod tag
+c) Before the closing of bod tag</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>99: How to prevent caching of web pages in temporary internet files folder?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-Caching of web pages in temporary internet files folder can be prevented by adding <META HTTP-EQUIP=”PRAGMA” CONTENT=”NO-CACHE” >
+<p>Caching of web pages in temporary internet files folder can be prevented by
+adding &lt;META HTTP-EQUIP=”PRAGMA” CONTENT=”NO-CACHE”&gt;
 in the second header tag which is placed before the html’s end tag(&lt;/html&gt;).

-<h4>Example:</h4></p>
+<h4>Example:</h4>
 <pre>
 &lt;html&gt;
 &lt;head&gt;